iambhagat92/calcuforme/VERCEL_DEPLOYMENT.md

 2. **Import Project**
    - Click "Add New..." → "Project"
    - Choose "Import Git Repository" OR "Upload"
-   - If uploading: Drag & drop your `F:\CalcuForMe` folder
+   - If uploading: Drag & drop your `F:\Calculate For Me` folder

 3. **Configure (Auto-detected)**
    - Framework Preset: Other